Combined Contraceptive Pill!

-There are some startling facts that should not be ignored in regards to the the Combined Contraceptive pill and the “Dangers to your Health”.
+There are definitely some startling facts and serious concerns that should not be ignored in regards to the taking of the Combined Contraceptive pill and the “Dangers to your Health”.

-In this article I provide you with evidence based research providing details of all of the known side effects, common problems associated with taking the pill along with increased risk of disease and other health related concerns.
+In this article I provide some clarity for you with evidence-based research providing details of all of the known side effects, common problems associated with taking the pill along with increased risk of disease and other health related concerns.

 What is the Combined Contraceptive Pill?